United Rentals, Inc.

 Investment Risk Disclosure

-Volatility Risk: With a beta of 1.69, URI is significantly more volatile than the broader market, exhibiting amplified movements in both up and down markets.
-This elevated sensitivity is further highlighted by the stock's substantial one-year maximum drawdown of -30.1%, indicating a notable potential for significant capital depreciation during market downturns or periods of sector-specific stress.
+Volatility Risk: URI's high beta of 1.676 indicates the stock is significantly more volatile than the broader market, implying amplified reactions to market swings.
+This is corroborated by its one-year maximum drawdown of -24.51%, demonstrating a substantial potential for loss during market downturns.

 FAQs